 Data and Business Intelligence

 The first step in any analysis is to gather data.
 This involves us taking a look at what the customer behavior is from the moment they come into the store.
 Our system does this non-intrusively.
 Once we have the raw data, it’s time to convert it into useful information.
 We take that information and merge it into proper strategies through adaptive Business Intelligence tools.

 The data can indicate which end caps are most visited, which need to be worked on and what duration the item shown at these points is viewed.
 Both store and operational managers can then take this information and enhance each of the various end caps within the store and optimize them for better yield.

 Next is to figure out our KPI on each of these end caps.
-The data generated at each end cap can be broken down into a few KPI groups.
+The data generated at each end cap can be broken down into a few KPI groups, most of them are found in e-commerce analytics solutions like Google Analytics.
 The first set of KPI’s we looked at was time-related.

 - Time to visit the end cap: This is a measure of how long does it take for each customer to reach an end cap during their visit.